shashiprakash610/No_consensus_with_one_faulty_process/README.md

 # No_consensus_with_one_faulty_process
-impossibility of distributed consensus with one faulty process ( seminar essay of the paper and ppt )
+Impossibility of distributed consensus with one faulty process by MICHAEL J. FISCHER,NANCY A. LYNCH and MICHAEL S. PATERSON ( seminar essay on FLP Paper)